Enabling Predictive Maintenance through Smart Surfaces

-LAIIER's vision is to become the 'Intel Inside' of smart buildings.
-Embedding our technology into the structure and infrastructure of the built environment
+LAIIER's vision is to become the 'Intel Inside' of smart buildings, embedding our technology into the structure & infrastructure of the built environment.

 LAIIER's vision is to become the 'Intel Inside' of the smart building.
 Embedding our technology into the floors, walls, pipes, and infrastructure of the built environment.
 The key to realizing this vision is becoming essential to the digitization and market growth of our largest customers.
 We have worked over the last 18 months to develop the ecosystem, relationships, approach and IP to make this inevitable.

-Early in LAIIER's creation, we identified that the companies which produced the conductive inks and substrates we consumed, also manufactured building and construction materials.
-They made two disparate sets of ingredients for a profoundly impactful suite of digital products, but lacked the competence of IP to make the synergistic connections between them, which is where LAIIER creates exceptional value.
+Early on, we recognized that the companies producing the conductive inks and substrates we used also made building and construction materials.
+They created two different sets of ingredients for a powerful collection of digital products.
+However, they lacked the expertise to link them together.
+This is where LAIIER provides exceptional value.

 LAIIER is launching easily retrofitted products, which create quick scale, demonstrate efficacy and generate revenue.
 The insights from this stage help us to onboard partners in the modular stage.

-The final phase in our development is the inclusion of our technology into construction materials themselves where we're onboarding these future partners in two stages, as discussed below.
+The last step in our development is incorporating our technology into construction materials.
+We are introducing these future partners in two steps.
+Details are outlined below.

 Demand creation for specialty products from the materials and chemical industries

-In order to be successful in our long term strategy, LAIIER must create value for chemical and materials companies in a way that aligns with their current business models and objectives, which is almost exclusively based on the consumption of materials.
+LAIIER must create value for chemical and materials companies to be successful in our long-term strategy.
+This value must align with their current business models and objectives.
+These models and objectives are almost exclusively based on material consumption.

-In the first stage, LAIIER must create demand for specialty materials in order for our partners in the chemical and materials industry to be excited about what we are creating.
+LAIIER must initially generate demand for specialty materials.
+This will excite our partners in the chemical and materials industry about what we are developing.

-Our products consume electrically conductive ink, adhesives and substrates for a set of new use cases which expand on current markets and grow new ones.
-Our focus on smart building (rather than automotive or textiles) has the added advantage of consuming large amounts of material, which is highly attractive.
+Our products use electrically conductive ink, adhesives, and substrates.
+These products create new use cases, expanding on existing markets and creating new ones.
+We focus on smart buildings instead of automotive or textiles.
+This has the added advantage of consuming large amounts of material, which is very desirable.

 Deep integration into high-margin digital-enabled products

-In creating smart building materials, LAIIER is creating demand for speciality materials, opening new use cases, and most critically, creating a digital lever to avoid commodification and dramatically increase margins.
 The combination of these three components will make LAIIER an indispensable component of billion-dollar business units.
-Our IP and connectivity is the critical, single bridge between two sets of commodity products (speciality materials and construction materials) and a set of high-margin, digitally-enabled smart construction products.
+Our IP and connectivity is the critical, single bridge between two sets of commodity products (specialty materials and construction materials) and a set of high-margin, digitally-enabled smart construction products.

-There is good evidence that these companies already recognize this trend, with internal business units dedicated to building this bridge with startup collaborations.
-Henkel's MRO 4.0 team, DuPont's Smart Materials Business and AkzoNobel's Surface Activation team are all great examples, formed within the last 18 months.
+Companies understand the trend of collaborating with startups.
+They have created internal business units to build this bridge.
+Evidence shows this is already happening.
+Henkel's MRO 4.0 team, DuPont's Smart Materials Business, and AkzoNobel's Surface Activation team are all great examples, formed within the last 18 months.

 The digitization of a $4T industry

-The chemical and materials industry is worth almost $4T and like construction is on a drive towards digitization.
-Digitization for chemicals and materials is generally seen within three buckets, material R&D, sales and marketing process, and use cases.
+The chemical and materials industry is worth almost US$4T, and like construction, is on a drive towards digitization.
+Digitization for chemicals and materials is generally seen within three buckets: material R&D, sales and marketing process, and use cases.
 LAIIER is exclusively focused on the development of new digitally-enabled use cases for this massive industry.

 Similar posts